 Interested in learning a bit of Portuguese while you are here in Salvador?
-Then Barra is the neighborhood for you — all three of the Portuguese language schools that are geared towards foreigners are located in Barra.
+Then Barra is the neighborhood for you — all three of the Portuguese schools in Salvador that are geared towards foreigners are located in Barra.

 The basic model for teaching Portuguese is almost identical across the three schools and they all have very similar offerings: